Using School Climate Data

 2019 School Climate Data Workshop Presentations

-These presentations below are from the 2018-2019 School Climate Data Workshop.
+These presentations below are from the spring 2019 School Climate Data Workshop.

 - 2019 DE-PBS Statewide School Climate Data & Resources: This presentation provides the importance of surveying school climate, notable data trends, and data highlights statewide from last year, as well as suggestions for using the Interpretation Worksheets.